frictionlessdata/datapackage/README.md

 ## Contributing

-One can contribute by clicking on the "Edit Page" button on a site page and create a pull request directly on Github.
+One can contribute to the documentation by clicking on the "Edit Page" button on a site page and create a pull request directly on Github.

 Running the project locally: